bs333/sgn/README.md

 # Robust Classification via Regression for Learning with Noisy Labels

-This repository contains resources and implementations for the project **"Robust Classification via Regression for Learning with Noisy Labels"**, which explores a regression-based approach to tackle noisy labels in classification tasks.
+This repository contains resources and implementations for the project and paper **"Robust Classification via Regression for Learning with Noisy Labels"** by *Erik Englesson* and *Hossein Azizpour*, which explores a regression-based approach to tackle noisy labels in classification tasks.
 The project is built around benchmark datasets like CIFAR-10, CIFAR-100, and Fashion-MNIST.

 ---